JS Heatmaps Performance Comparison

 For instance, at the beginning of the test for the appending heatmaps, all the libraries successfully render with the remarkable observation that competitors A, B, and C have the lowest FPS render.

-When referring to the CPU usage, competitors A, B, and are almost at their full capacity of CPU resource consumption at the lowest number of data points in the test, proving their poor performance.
+When referring to CPU usage, competitors A, B, and are almost at their full capacity of CPU resource consumption at the lowest number of data points in the test, proving their poor performance.

+In the second picture, the test is pushed to the extreme when asking the JS libraries to visualize 12,000 x 12,000 (144 million) data points.
 At this stage, the only remaining player is both LightningChart JS v.3.3 and LightningChart JS v.3.1. with an outstanding FPS of 164 Hz and only 13% of CPU usage.
 LightningChart JS v.3.1 achieves similar results.

-Different chart charting libraries have their own strengths and selling points, but LightningChart’s strength definitely is the exceptional rendering performance, allowing to build advanced and data-intensive applications, visualizing heat map charts in just about any type of application.
+Different chart charting libraries have their strengths and selling points, but LightningChart’s strength is the exceptional rendering performance, allowing it to build advanced and data-intensive applications, visualizing heatmap charts in just about any application.
+This performance comparison has been made to demonstrate the capabilities that the developer and consequently the end-user, can enjoy when implementing LightningChart JS library into their workflow.

-Remarkable observations:
+Remarkable observations

 In Static Heatmaps, LightningChart JS v3.3: